 David Beckham Slicked back Hair

-Pick a product that’s malleable and not too greasy.
-Ensure the style you are going for suits your head shape.
-You want your hair to be slick and shiny without looking like you’ve put in wet gel.
-Make sure you comb your hair and that all the product runs through your hair evenly.
+To achieve this look, pick a product that’s malleable and not too greasy.
+You’ll need to ensure the style you are going for suits your head shape.
+Aim for your hair to be slick and shiny without looking like you’ve put in wet gel and make sure you comb your hair and that all the product runs through your hair evenly.
 Now you’re ready!

 How to Slick Back Hair